rajeevpaudel1/lottery_app/README.md

 # lottery_app
-This project is all about building a lottery application form a small logic.
+This project is all about building a Flutter lottery application from a small logic.